sainiajay/CRJudge/docs/v0.1/add_assignment.md

 Diff Command
 ------------

 The command used to compare output with correct output.
-By default Sharif Judge uses `diff`.
+By default CRJudge uses `diff`.
 But you can change this command here.

 This field should not contain any space.